ebadi/esmini-pybind11-dev3/README.md

 | Controller  | **Done**  | [Done](https://htmlpreview.github.io/?https://github.com/ebadi/esmini-pybind11/blob/master/docs/_build/html/pycontroller.html)  | check if all classes/methods are included |
 | esminiLib  | **Done** (incomplete) | [Done](https://htmlpreview.github.io/?https://github.com/ebadi/esmini-pybind11/blob/master/docs/_build/html/pyesminilib.html)  | Missing SE_InitWithArgs. [python3: malloc.c:2379: sysmalloc](tests/esmini.py)  |
 | esminiRMLib  | **Done**  | [Done](https://htmlpreview.github.io/?https://github.com/ebadi/esmini-pybind11/blob/master/docs/_build/html/pyesminirmlib.html)  |  The internal methods were used by applications, it seems to be more than a shared library! |

+### Issues
+[As explained here](https://github.com/RosettaCommons/binder/issues/151), not all C/C++ types could be adequately represented in Python.
+Particularly functions that take/produce `char *argv[]` could not be bound in Python without creating special wrapper.
+This is something that will require human attention to resolve.
+Usually such function rewritten in manner that made them more Python friendly.
+For instance function that you mention might be rewritten as one that takes single `std::vector<std::string> const &` argument.

+Esmini Answer: We've tried to stick with basic C data types to simplify DLL usage.
+Maybe it would be possible to use C++ std-types as well, but would need some investigation and testing on a few platforms.

 - Missing methods: **Highest priority**
 - Testing on Linux : Done